mmahdavian/semantic_visual_teach_repeat/README.md

 # semantic_visual_teach_repeat
-This is a robotic package for a semantic mapping based algorithm for visual teach and repeat
+This is the code for [Robust Visual Teach and Repeat for UGVs Using 3D Semantic Maps](https://arxiv.org/pdf/2109.10445.pdf).
+It includes a robotic package for a semantic mapping based algorithm for visual teach and repeat

+## Installation
 In order to use this package you need to have ORB-SLAM installed with some changes.
 So first:

-## Installation

 1. Clone and install https://github.com/mmahdavian/ORB_SLAM3